-- These businesses are responsible for getting the right crop inputs to their farmer customers at the right time, which can be difficult in the short timeframe farmers have to plant.
+- These businesses must get the right crop inputs to their farmer customers at the right time, which is difficult in the short timeframe farmers have to plant.

-- Retailers also provide their farmer customers with crop consulting services and custom pesticide and fertilizer application services.
+- Retailers provide farmer customers with crop consulting services as well as custom pesticide and fertilizer application services

-- Work with USDA-Risk Management Agency (RMA) to modify prevented planting dates to lessen potential impacts on farmers.
+- Work with USDA-Risk Management Agency (RMA) to modify prevented planting dates to lessen potential impacts on the ag retail sector.

-- Maintain current acreage dedicated to Conservation Programs (CRP/CSP) and protect working lands.
+- Maintain current acreage dedicated to Conservation Programs (CRP/CSP) and the protection of working lands.

-- Support for the statistical survey work carried out by the National Agricultural Statistical Service (NASS) in support of the Conservation Effects Assessment Project (CEAP) administered by the USDA Natural Resources Conservation Service (NRCS)
+- Support the statistical survey work carried out by the National Agricultural Statistical Service in support of the Conservation Effects Assessment Project administered by the USDA-NRCS.